tejvi-m/rideshare_DBaaS/readme.md

 ## Setting up the instances
 Three AWS instances have been used for the project, along with a load balancer.
 Each of the instances uses an nginx reverse proxy setup.

+## Setting up the Load balancer
+1. Create target groups for the User and Rides microservice instances in the AWS Console by adding the two in the registered targets.
+2. Create an Application Load Balancer in the console and set rides target group as the default route of the requests on port 80.
+Make sure that the availability zones is same as that of the instances.
+3. Add the path based routing rules in the listeners tab in the console:
+    * If route is /api/v1/users* then
+        * forward to User target group.
+    * else
+        * forward to Rides target group.

 ### Reverse proxy setup: